Blog Layout

 Pros

-• Saves time and money because you’re calculating costs by the cash flows of first-used items instead of calculating exact costs.
+• Saves time and money because costs are calculated using the cash flows of first-used items instead of exact costs.

 • Widely used and accepted.